Ditached/ARPlacementKit-Docs/docs/configuration.md

 If your model floats too high or is inside the ground, try adjusting the `Pivot Type` setting to match the pivot point of your model.
 (See [Pivot Type](#pivot-type) and [the troubleshooting section](../troubleshooting/#object-floats-is-in-the-ground))

-A collider is also added automatically.
+A collider will also be added automatically.
 If you are not sure how to create a Prefab, see the section below.
-If you are looking for an example Prefab, check out the example prefab.
+Check out the example Prefab as well.

 #### Creating a Prefab